-One question that newer Fire Emblem players might have is how do these games relate to each other?
-Does each country exist in the same world, yet at different times, comparable to the Legend of Zelda?
-Or do most games share only non-essential elements, like Final Fantasy?
-Do any theories exist to unify the franchise?
+One question that new Fire Emblem players might ask is how do these games relate to one another?
+Does every continent exist on the same planet, perhaps at different times, comparable to The Legend of Zelda?
+Or is this more comparable to Final Fantasy, where the majority of games are disconnected, yet share non-essential elements?
+What theories exist to unify the franchise?

 The answer is complicated, so let’s begin.

 Let’s begin by establishing the official relationships between games.
 The original Fire Emblem through the fifth installment exist in the same world, as do the eleventh through the thirteenth games.
 That being said, they’re spread across three continents and separated by thousands of years.

 The continent of Archanea was established in the very first Fire Emblem, subtitled Shadow Dragon and the Blade of Light (hereby shortened to Blade of Light), and returned for Mystery of the Emblem, the third game, and Archanea Saga (often simplified as BS Fire Emblem) for the Satellaview add-on.
 Of course, the Nintendo DS remakes Shadow Dragon and New Mystery of the Emblem don’t deviate from this setting.
 Excluding BS Fire Emblem, every one of these games stars Marth.